QasimTalkin/juliarDocs/Troubleshoot.md

 ## Linux Double Click Problem

-On Some versions of linux, when you double click on the JuliarCompiler.jar an archive window opens up instead of the edtitor.
+On Some versions of linux, when you double click on the `Juliar.jar` an archive window opens up instead of the edtitor.

 There is an easy way to fix this: